 Wibowo (2013) study suggested that employee engagement makes the employee feel valued, feel ownership, feel more responsible and can improve that performance.
-According to Markos and Sridevi (2010), employee engagements is the predictor strongest in improving organizational performance, and shows the relationship between subordinates and the boss.
-Indayati, Thoyip, and Rofiaty (2011) revealed that the higher employee engagement, the higher employee performance.
+According to Markos and Sridevi (2010), employee engagements is the strongest predictor in improving organizational performance, and shows the relationship between subordinates and the boss.
+Indayati, Thoyip, and Rofiaty (2011) revealed that the higher employee higher the engagement, employee performance.
 Based on these linkages, then we formulated the following hypotheses: